jnupponen/camel-deployment/README.md

 karaf@root()> bundle:install -s mvn:com.example/camel-deployment-bundle/1.0-SNAPSHOT
 karaf@root()> log:tail
 ```
-What is different here compared to the [deploy-to-karaf.sh](deploy-to-karaf.sh) script is that for convenience there has been created deployable [Karaf archive](https://karaf.apache.org/manual/latest/users-guide/kar.html) file [lib/camel-deployment-karaf-dependencies-kar-1.0-SNAPSHOT.kar](lib/camel-deployment-karaf-dependencies-kar-1.0-SNAPSHOT.kar) that installs camel-core and camel-spring features so one don't have input those commands by hand.
+What is different here compared to the [deploy-to-karaf.sh](deploy-to-karaf.sh) script is that for convenience there have been created deployable [Karaf archive](https://karaf.apache.org/manual/latest/users-guide/kar.html) file [lib/camel-deployment-karaf-dependencies-kar-1.0-SNAPSHOT.kar](lib/camel-deployment-karaf-dependencies-kar-1.0-SNAPSHOT.kar) that installs camel-core and camel-spring features so one don't have input those commands by hand.
 Also the script installs compiled bundle from target folder where as this method installs the same bundle from local Maven repository.

 If you are interested in the Kar archive used then you can see the source in [camel-deployment-kar](https://github.com/jnupponen/camel-deployment-kar) project.

 ### Deploy Camel route in Heroku
 Heroku is company that offers Platform-as-a-Service runtimes for different programming languages.
 You must register first (registering is free and running this example won't cost you anything).
 Sign up in here [https://www.heroku.com/](https://www.heroku.com/).
 After that you must install Heroku toolbelt.
 Here is guide for Debian family of Linuxes but you can check for other platforms here [https://toolbelt.heroku.com/](https://toolbelt.heroku.com/).

-Change *<arbitrary-application-name>* with name of your own, e.g. "my-cool-camel-heroku-deployment".
+Change *\<arbitrary-application-name>* with name of your own, e.g. "my-cool-camel-heroku-deployment".
 Also if you don't live in Europe you can consider using another region than 'eu' (the default is 'us').
 ```
 wget -O- https://toolbelt.heroku.com/install-ubuntu.sh | sh
 heroku login